quilt/EIPs/EIPS/eip-aa.md

 ### Disallow opcodes that access external data

-An important property of legacy transactions is the ability to validate them in constant time.
-This is due to the finite validity requirements of legacy transactions (e.g. signature recovery & nonce / balance check).
+An important property of traditional transactions is the ability to validate them in constant time.
+This is due to the finite validity requirements of traditional transactions (e.g. signature recovery & nonce / balance check).

 Allowing Abstract Accounts to access external data before they calls `PAYGAS` makes it possible to write validation logic with infinite validity requirements.
 Although clients can bound the validation computation to some rational amount, it's impossible to bound the space of potential validity dependencies.

 This can be extorted to create long, opaque chains of dependent transactions that can be completely invalidated by a single new transaction.
 This forces